AuraFusion360: Augmented Unseen Region Alignment for Reference-based 360{\deg} Unbounded Scene Inpainting: Experiments

 \subsection{Comparisons with State-of-the-Art Methods}

-\paragraph{Quantitative comparisons.} We evaluate AuraFusion360 against state-of-the-art approaches on the 360-USID dataset. \cref{tab:quantitative} shows PSNR and LPIPS scores across different scenes.
+{\bf Quantitative comparisons.} We evaluate AuraFusion360 against state-of-the-art approaches on the 360-USID dataset. \cref{tab:quantitative} shows PSNR and LPIPS scores across different scenes.
 Our method consistently outperforms existing approaches.
 SPIn-NeRF~\cite{spinnerf}\footnotemark and Infusion~\cite{liu2024infusion} struggle with 360° consistency, while Gaussian Grouping~\citep{ye2023gaussian} misidentifies the unseen region, causing significant floating artifacts.
-GScream~\cite{wang2024gscream} fails to properly remove objects, and LeftRefill~\citep{cao2024leftrefill} improves but still falls short in 360° environments.
+GScream~\cite{wang2024gscream} fails to properly remove objects, and LeftRefill~\cite{cao2024leftrefill} improves but still falls short in 360° environments.
 2DGS + LaMa~\citep{lama} and 2DGS + LeftRefill outperform 2D methods but face view consistency challenges.
 Our method achieves the highest PSNR score and the lowest average LPIPS, indicating superior perceptual quality and better similarity to the ground truth.
 The performance gap is especially noticeable in scenes with complex geometry or large removed objects, demonstrating our method's ability to leverage multi-view information and maintain 360° consistency.
-The code for InNeRF360~\cite{wang2023inpaintnerf360} could not be successfully executed, and Reference-guided Controllable Inpainting of Neural Radiance Fields~\cite{mirzaei2023reference} did not provide code, so we were unable to compare our method with theirs.
+The code for InNeRF360~\cite{wang2023inpaintnerf360} could not be successfully executed, and~\cite{mirzaei2023reference} did not provide code, so we were unable to compare our method with theirs.

-\paragraph{Qualitative visual comparisons.} \cref{fig:visual} compares our AuraFusion360 method against state-of-the-art approaches on challenging scenes from the 360-USID dataset.
+{\bf Qualitative visual comparisons.} \cref{fig:visual} compares our AuraFusion360 method against state-of-the-art approaches on challenging scenes from the 360-USID dataset.
 Our method excels in maintaining view consistency and preserving fine details in 360° unbounded environments.
-Additional qualitative results on Other-360 dataset and failure cases will be provided in the supplementary material.
+Additional qualitative results on other 360 datasets and failure cases are provided in the supplementary material.